It’s so easy to embrace the negative.

 But the negative assumption doesn’t have to be created.
 Consciously or not, this negative self-talk is our own imposition.
 Compartmentalize it.
-Your supervisor may have a positive communication for you.
-Since you don’t know what the conversation will be about, a wrong assumption may prompt undue stress.
+The supervisor may have a positive communication.
+Since the subject of the conversation is unknown at the time, a wrong assumption may prompt undue stress.

-As an elementary school principal, a middle school assistant principal, and a high school assistant principal and principal, I continually engaged in a self-argument: Should I inform the teacher ahead of time when I am going to make an evaluation visit, or should I just stop in unannounced and save the teacher the usual negative anxiety from the evaluation visit?
+As an elementary, middle, and high school principal, I engaged in a self-argument: Should I inform the teacher ahead of time when I am going to make an evaluation visit, or should I just stop in unannounced and save the teacher the usual negative anxiety?

-I finally decided to use the universal and enduring principal of good relationships: I gave teachers the choice of which they preferred—letting them know when I would be evaluating their lesson or my visiting without letting them know ahead of time.
+I finally decided to use the universal and enduring principal of good relationships: I gave teachers the choice of which they preferred—letting them know when I would be stopping in for an evaluation visit or visiting them without letting them know ahead of time.